harness/developer-hub/docs/platform/10_Git-Experience/import-a-template-from-git.md

 :::

-10. Enter the **YAML Path** from where you want to import the Template.
-All your configurations are stored in Git in the [Harness Folder](harness-git-experience-overview.md#harness-folder).
+1. Enter the **YAML Path** from where you want to import the Template.

    ![](./static/import-a-template-from-git-27.png)